 Welcome to the Oregon Leadership Network's monthly blog series.
 Topics relate to building the capacity of education leaders to sustain research-based equitable practices across Oregon’s P–20 education system.
 Learn more about the Oregon Leadership Network.
-Students, families, and educators
+Many of us are working to reduce and

 The Oregon Leadership Network (OLN) offers institutes twice a year to participants from its member organizations.
 The program includes plenary and breakout sessions designed to build the capacity of education leaders to sustain research-based equitable practices across Oregon’s P-20 education...

 Involving parents in their kids’ education experience can be a key to student success.
 More than 300 participants―a mix of parents and educators from K-12 and early childhood programs―came together to focus on the importance of family engagement for equity, empowerment, and engagement at the 22nd

 One way to help students get ready for the rigors of college is to give them opportunities to start college-level work and earn credits while still in high school.
 Another approach is to infuse a college-going culture into schools (starting as early as the elementary grades) so that students from

 Lessons, Tools, and Results from the Field In Seattle on March 13, this free, one-day event is for school leaders, educators, and technical assistance providers interested in building early warning systems for identifying and supporting students most at risk of not graduating from high school

 In Anchorage, Alaska, a broad partnership called 90% by 2020 has set an ambitious goal.
 As suggested by its name, the initiative seeks to increase the local graduation rate to 90 percent within the next five years.
 Better Together, a partnership based in Central Oregon, has a similar mission of